K-theory of geometric modules with fibred control

-\begin{ThmRef}{OIRASD} Suppose the action of $\Gamma$ on $(Y,Y')$ is by bounded coarse equivalences and $\mathcal{U}$ is a finite coarse covering of $Y$ such that all subsets $U \in \mathcal{U}$ and $Y'$ are pairwise coarsely antithetic.
-Then there is a weak equivalence
+\begin{ThmRef}{ExcExc} Suppose that a proper subset $U$ of $Y$ is coarsely invariant under the action of $\Gamma$ and that $U$, $Y - U$, and $Y'$ form a coarse covering by pairwise antithetic subsets.
+If the action of $\Gamma$ is bounded, then there is a weak equivalence